abond936/My-Journal/docs/Project.md

 Status: 🟡 Operational

 Image Strategy
-- Connect with external photo services to access existing photo collections
+- Connect with external image sources via generic service layer
 - Provide a consistent user experience across different photo sources
 - Maintain metadata and relationships between photos and cards
 - Optimize performance through caching and lazy loading
 - Manage the storage, processing, and display of images efficiently

-Source Collection
-A source collection is a grouping of photos from an external service - the local drive, OneDrive, Google Photos or Apple Photos.

-`PhotoPicker` accesses source collections to browse and select images for inclusion in cards.
+`PhotoPicker` accesses source collections to browse and select images.

-Key Design Principles:
-- Abstracted Service Layer
-  - A generic "photo service" interface to seemlessly support multiple image soources without changing UI components.
-- Strict Client-Server Separation
-  - Client components make requests to internal API routes
-  - The server-side API route contains the logic to talk to the actual photo source
-- Photos remain in their original source (OneDrive, etc.).
-  - Firestore stores only metadata, references, thumbnails, not binary image data.
+- Store optimized images, metadata, references, thumbnails
 - Optimize image processing
-  - Caching serves frequently accessed content
-  - Next.js Image Optimization serves efficient, web-friendly images.
+- Next.js Image Optimization
 - Aspect Ratio and sizing managed
   - Images are classified by natural dimensions (portrait/landscape/square)
   - Automatically fitted to closest standard ratio using `object-fit: cover`
-  - No empty space or distortion allowed in layouts
+  - No empty space or distortion
-  - Original image dimensions preserved
   - Display preferences stored in data attributes
   - CSS-based transformations for performance
   - No permanent image modifications
-- Cover Images Managed
+- Cover Images
   - Default to landscape orientation for card headers
   - Portrait images handled with:
     - Smart cropping: AI-powered detection of important content areas to guide cropping
     - Blurred background: Portrait images displayed on blurred, stretched version of same image

-**Image Models**
 `PhotoMetadata`- `/src/lib/types/photo.ts` The canonical data model stored in Firestore.
 It represents a specific photo that has been associated with a card and contains all necessary info for rendering and retrieval.
 `TreeNode` - This is a UI-specific model used only by the `PhotoPicker` component.
-It represents a folder in a photo source (e.g., a directory on the local drive) and is used to build the navigable folder tree.
-It is not stored in the database.
+It represents a folder in a photo source and is used to build the navigable folder tree.
 - This separation ensures that the core application data (`PhotoMetadata`) is stable, while the UI components for browsing (`TreeNode`) can be adapted to different photo sources as needed.

 **Terminology**